davery22/conveyor/design-notes/00-plan.md

 DeadlineSegue design
 - Using deadlines on both sides to avoid the need for direct management of Conditions, timed waits, etc
-- Latching deadlines and waiting at the start of offer/poll, to avoid the need for more locks, and make error recovery possible
+- Latching deadlines and waiting at the start of push/pull, to avoid the need for more locks, and make error recovery possible
-    - So some use cases, like 'transfer' (wait after updating state) and 'offer multiple' (update + wait multiple times), are inexpressible
+    - So some use cases, like 'transfer' (wait after updating state) and 'push multiple' (update + wait multiple times), are inexpressible
     - This is by design - aiming for simplicity for common cases, rather than maximum expressiveness or optimal performance

 Discuss: